Honors Physics

 Email: jack@physics-prep.com

-Instructors: Ms. Colleen Schmiech and Dr. Jack Kernion
+Instructors: Dr. Jack Kernion and Mr. Mark Kernion

-Honors Physics is a full-year high school level course designed to introduce students to the fundamental conceptual, mathematical, and lab skills needed to prove proficiency in physics and to move on to higher level courses.
-This is an online course, team taught by two experienced teachers who both have Pennsylvania teaching certification in physics.
-There is one live zoom session per week (Mondays at 12:00 noon ET).
+Honors Physics is a full-year high school level course team-taught by two veteran teachers, Jack and Mark Kernion, both of whom have Pennsylvania teaching certification in physics and chemistry.
+The course designed to introduce students to the fundamental conceptual, mathematical, and lab skills needed to prove proficiency in physics and to move on to higher level courses.
+There are two live zoom sessions per unit (Scheduled on Mondays at 1:30 pm, ET).
 The course has 10 units.
 Units 1-4 establish foundational concepts including scientific methods, motion analysis, and force analysis.
 Units 5-7 advance to more complex mechanical systems, covering two-dimensional motion, energy, and momentum.
 The final units (8-10) explore waves, sound, light, and electricity, including both electrostatics and circuit analysis.
 The course is conducted through Physics Prep, an online education platform specializing in high school physics.
 Each unit of the course contains a "workflow" that guides the student through the material found on the unit assessments.
 The workflow is a combination of video lectures, lab activities, practice problems with complete solutions, quizzes, and a unit test.
 A course syllabus can be downloaded here.

 Who should apply: These courses are open to students in grades 9 to 12 (or accelerated younger students) who have successfully completed algebra 1.
 Students follow pacing guides every day and have deadlines for assignments that will be handed in.
 It is expected that students will spend between 6 and 8 hours per week watching lectures, practicing problems, performing lab activities, and taking assessments.